tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## F5 BIG-IP

 This plug-in provides steps to interact with F5’s BIG-IP family of products.
-The plug-in communicates with the BIG-IP systems by using the iControl API. **Platform Support:**
+The plug-in communicates with the BIG-IP systems by using the iControl API.

 ---

 |Back to ...||F5 BIG-IP |Latest Version|
 | :---: | :---: | :---: | :---: |
 |[All Plugins](../index.md)|[Top](#contents)|[Readme](F5/README.md)|[24.1107123](https://raw.githubusercontent.com/UrbanCode/IBM-UCD-PLUGINS/main/files/F5/F5-24.1107123.zip)|